interledgerjs/five-bells-condition/docs/spec.md

 * Secure
 * Stable - will rarely have to change
 * Crypto-agile - easy to add new crypto-algorithms and deprecate old ones
-* Flexible delegation - can express complex trust graphs (e.g. I trust Bob, but only if Jenna or Nicki agree with him)
+* Flexible delegation - can express arbitrary trust graphs (e.g. I trust Bob, but only if Jenna or Nicki agree with him)

 ## Related Work